Saraswatichandra (TV series): Plot

 To save her family's reputation, Kumud rushes into a marriage with Pramad, the son of a politician.
 Saras realizes his mistake and tries to stop the wedding, but is beaten up by thugs.
 Kumud finds that her husband is an abusive alcoholic but resolves to change him.
 Pramad's sister Alak finds Saras and brings him to the family home to recover.
 Saras vows to change Pramad's ways.
 Pramad's father also wants Pramad to change, and hires Saras as his secretary which makes Pramad jealous.

 Pramad pretends to be a changed man, but tries to kill Kumud with the help of maid Kalika.
 Saras rescues Kumud, who separates from Pramad and returns to her family home.
 However, Kalika enters the household by marrying Kumud's cousin Yash.
 Pramad attempts to abduct Kumud but his goons take her sister Kusum.
 Saras saves Kusum, who develops feelings for him but agrees to marry another.
 Pramad sends evidence of Kusum's kidnapping to the groom's family, who call off the wedding.
 To save the family's reputation, Kumud convinces her family to allow Saras to marry Kusum.
-Saras agrees, but plots to have Kusum married to his younger stepbrother Danny, who loves her.
+Saras agrees, but plots to have Kusum married to his younger step brother Danny, who loves her.
 Kusum gradually recognizes Danny's love and returns his feelings.
 Pramad travels abroad for medical treatment, abandoning Kumud and facilitating her divorce.
 Kumud marries Saras, who reconciles with his father Laxminandan.
 Laxminandan meets with an accident with car of a man, Kabir.